Next: Editing and debugging formulas, Previous: Field formulas, Up: The spreadsheet

-To assign a formula to a column, type it directly into any field in the column, preceded by an equal sign, like `=$1+$2'.
-When you press <TAB> or <RET> or C-c C-c with the cursor still in the field, the formula will be stored as the formula for the current column, evaluated and the current field replaced with the result.
-If the field contains only `=', the previously stored formula for this column is used.
-For each column, Org-mode will only remember the most recently used formula.
-In the `TBLFM:' line, column formulas will look like `$4=$1+$2'.
+To assign a formula to a column, type it directly into any field in the column, preceded by an equal sign, like ‘=$1+$2’.
+When you press TAB or RET or C-c C-c with point still in the field, the formula is stored as the formula for the current column, evaluated and the current field replaced with the result.
+If the field contains only ‘=’, the previously stored formula for this column is used.
+For each column, Org only remembers the most recently used formula.
+In the ‘TBLFM’ keyword, column formulas look like ‘$4=$1+$2’.
+The left-hand side of a column formula can not be the name of column, it must be the numeric column reference or ‘$>’.

 Instead of typing an equation into the field, you may also use the following command: